-Work with the traffic generator from Exercise 2.1 in Lab 2, which is based on the compound Poisson arrival process from Lab 1, where packet arrival events follow a Poisson process with rate λ = 1250 packets/sec, and the packet size has an exponential distribution with average size 1/ μ = 100 Bytes.
+Work with the traffic generator that is based on a compound Poisson arrival process from, where packet arrival events follow a Poisson process with rate λ = 1250 packets/sec, and the packet size has an exponential distribution with average size $1/\mu = 100$ Bytes.
 The average rate of this flow is 1 Mbps.